Commander-in-chief

-A commander-in-chief or supreme commander (supreme commander-in-chief) is the person who exercises supreme command and control over an armed force or a military branch.
-As a technical term, it refers to military competencies that reside in a country's executive leadership, a head of state, head of government, or other designated government official.
+A commander-in-chief (sometimes called a supreme commander or supreme commander-in-chief) is the person who exercises supreme command and control over an armed force.
+The role may be vested in a head of state, head of government, or another designated officer or government official.

-While often used interchangeably, the title of Supreme Commander–in–Chief is technically different, since the two titles can be in use simultaneously.
-For example, in the case of the Armed Forces of Ukraine, the supreme commander-in-chief is the president of Ukraine, while the commander-in-chief is its professional head.
+The title used varies by country and language.
+Generally, English-speaking countries favor "commander-in-chief", while French-speaking countries favor "chief of armies" (chef des armées).
+Most continental European countries use the term "supreme commander", while the Soviet Union, and consequently the post-soviet states, use "supreme commander-in-chief" (Верховный главнокомандующий).

 Definition

-The formal role and title of a ruler commanding the armed forces derives from Imperator of the Roman Kingdom, Roman Republic and Roman Empire, who possessed imperium (command and other regal) powers.

-In English use, the term was first used during the English Civil War.
-A nation's head of state (monarchical or republican) usually holds the position of commander-in-chief, even if effective executive power is held by a separate head of government.
+In English use, the term "commander in chief" was first used during the English Civil War.
+A nation's head of state (monarchical or republican) often holds the position of commander-in-chief, even if effective executive power is held by a separate head of government.
 In a parliamentary system, the executive branch is ultimately dependent upon the will of the legislature; although the legislature does not issue orders directly to the armed forces and therefore does not control the military in any operational sense.
-Governors-general and colonial governors are also often appointed commander-in-chief of the military forces within their territory.
+The title may also be bestowed on an officer in command of a large military or naval force, and governors-general and colonial governors are also often appointed commander-in-chief of the forces within their territory.

 A commander in chief is sometimes referred to as supreme commander, which is sometimes used as a specific term.
 The term is also used for military officers who hold such power and authority, not always through dictatorship, and as a subordinate (usually) to a head of state (see Generalissimo).
 The term is also used for officers who hold authority over an individual military branch, special branch or within a theatre of operations.

-Heads of state as commanders in chief

-This includes heads of states who: